ARM-software/vscode-cmsis-csolution/README.md

 1. In the field that opens at the top of the window, type `Git`, then select the **Git:Clone** command in the drop-down list.

-1. Copy and paste the GitHub repository URL provided in the field that displays.
+1. Copy and paste the GitHub repository URL provided in the field that displays and press **Enter**.

+    A dialog box opens to select where to clone the repository.

+1. Select a location.

+    Once the repository is cloned, open the Blinky example project in Visual Studio Code.

 ### Install the CMSIS-Packs required for the example